MDR Emulator+ Alpha v.0.3.4 – The MDR-3 Emulator for Yamaha Electone HS Series (English version)

 This βeta has fallen behind, which is why the publication of this αlpha v.0.3.4.

-Before publishing the 1st βeta of the project, I’m waiting for some changes-modifications that the Development Team of Purr Data must bring to their graphical data-flow programming environment that is geared towards real-time interactive computer music and multimedia applications.
+Before publishing the 1st βeta of the project, I’m waiting for some major changes-modifications that the Development Team of Purr Data must bring to their graphical data-flow programming environment that is geared towards real-time (which is not the case currently!) interactive computer music and multimedia applications.

 Purr Data is a full-featured open-source alternative to its commercial sibling, Cycling74’s Max (Ableton).